Time Blocking: How to Block Time and Boost Productivity

 Time blocking is also an effective method because it enables ‘deep work’.
 Instead of bouncing from one task to another, you can focus on one task for a more extended period.

-And when you give yourself a time block to focus on one project, problem, or task, you can harness all your mental resources to achieve your goal.
+And when you give yourself a dedicated time block to focus on one project, problem, or task, you can harness all your mental resources to achieve your goal.

 Time blocking vs Perfectionism